 A few years back, when my priority in lesson observations was to impress whoever was watching, I had a few tricks to ensure that a lesson ran smoothly and to make me look pretty good.
-The first trick was to teach something that the children hadn’t yet seen, but that was conceptually fairly simple; this made it a doddle to ‘show progress’.
+The first trick was to teach something that the children hadn’t yet seen that was also conceptually fairly simple; this made it a doddle to ‘show progress’.
 (I know, I know…yuck!)
 The second trick was to ensure that my interactive whiteboard slides were extremely detailed, so much so that even if I lost my voice, the slides would give a decent explanation on my behalf.
 The third and most important trick was to plan a lesson with very little teacher talk or modelling.
 Why did I feel this necessary?
 Well, this brings me to the title of this blog-post…

 Perhaps the greatest strength of whole-class explicit instruction is that it allows a teacher to break down a new concept into several small steps and to model each one.
 For example, rounding to the nearest hundred can be broken into five steps: